skybert/skybert-net/src/emacs/investigating-cpu-usage.md

 what was the probblem in eclim, namely opening a Java file with lots of errors.
-Once it was done hogging my CPU (100% for 5-8 seconds, thank you very much), I asked the profiler to give me the function calls that were generating CPU load:
+Once it was done hogging my CPU (100% for 5-8 seconds, thank you very much), I asked the profiler to give me the function calls that were generating CPU load by issuing `M-x profiler-report`:

 ```
 - command-execute                                                3122  84%